Part 3: Recovery, Healing, and Life After LASIK

 - Don’t touch or rub your eyes for at least a week.

-- For at least the first week after your procedure, avoid water that could be contaminated (hot tubs, swimming pools, lakes, etc.).
+- For at least the first one to three weeks after your procedure, avoid water that could be contaminated (hot tubs, swimming pools, lakes, etc.).

-- Don’t use any makeup, mascara, eye creams, etc. on or around your eyes for the first week.
+- Don’t use any makeup, mascara, eye creams, etc. on or around your eyes for the first three days.
 These could irritate your eyes during the initial healing time or cause infections.

-- Avoid contact sports for the first week.
-After that, wear sports goggles for the first month to prevent getting accidentally poked or hit in your eyes.
+- Avoid contact sports for the first month to prevent getting accidentally poked or hit in your eyes.